 -All crew members you have will show up in the barracks.

--Only tankers without a tank will take up bunk slots.
+-Only tankers without a tank (black background) will take up bunk slots.

 -Green background indicates the crew for your currently selected tank.